syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 ## HTML Node With Template

 Html elements can be embedded in the diagram using [`Html`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.Shapes.html) type node.
-The shape property of the node allows you to set the type of node.
-The following code shows how an Html node is created with a template.
+The shape property of the node allows to set the type of node.

 {% if page.publishingplatform == "aspnet-core" %}